Design Trends: The Rise of Serif

 Updated October 30, 2018

 Reports on the death of serif fonts have been greatly exaggerated – a bit like pre-election polls touting one candidate over another (before the votes).
-In fact, serif fonts have made such a resurgence in 2018 that one cannot ignore their importance and rapid resurgence.
+In fact, serif fonts have made such a resurgence in 2018 that one cannot ignore the importance of serif and its rapid resurgence.

 The rise of serif is upon us and can be witnessed in numerous posts showcasing their beauty, application and popularity.